TMQ CATALOGING TRAINING

 We aim to give you a working knowledge of what goes into good cataloging, and show you what it takes to produce professional level records.

 Beyond that, you'll find these workshops are fun, fast-moving and packed full of examples.
 Hundreds of people have benefited from these workshops, people who are often expected to be solely responsible for all of the cataloging in their libraries, but who sometimes don't have a clue if they're doing it 'right'.
-Our trainers have all been in the trenches themselves, cataloging &/or working closely with library automation systems.
-They know and love libraries, MARC and cataloging, and they show it in their teaching.

 Who should take TMQ Cataloging Training?